László Somfai

-László Somfai (born 15 August 1934) is a Hungarian musicologist.
+László Somfai (15 August 1934 – 11 February 2026) was a Hungarian musicologist.

+Life and career

-He was born in 1934 in Jászladány.
+Somfai was born in Jászladány on 15 August 1934.
 He first studied History of Music, graduating in 1959 with a dissertation on the classical string quartet idiom of Joseph Haydn.
 He went on to earn a PhD in musicology.

-He is a professor at the Franz Liszt Academy of Music, specializing in classical style, Haydn, and Béla Bartók.
-He has also taught at the City University of New York and the University of California, Berkeley.
+He was a professor at the Franz Liszt Academy of Music, specializing in classical style, Haydn, and Béla Bartók.
+He also taught at the City University of New York and the University of California, Berkeley.

 Among his work is the BB catalogue of Bartók's compositions.

+Somfai died on 11 February 2026, at the age of 91.